wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add social media share buttons, track sharing activity from main networks, increase traffic, improve SEO and understand conversions.
+Add social media sharing buttons from the most popular social networks to track user activity, increase traffic, improve SEO, and understand conversions.

 == Description ==
-<b>WP Share Buttons & Analytics</b> by GetSocial is a free WordPress plugin that enables social sharing on your WordPress site.
-Not only it allows your visitors to share but also tracks how many shares they’re making and how those shares are generating traffic and conversions to your website.
-It works with main social networks.
+*GetSocial's* **Social Sharing Buttons & Analytics** is a free WordPress plugin that enables social sharing on your site.
+These buttons not only allow your visitors to share your content, but they also track analytics such as how many shares have been made, how those shares are generating traffic to your site, and how that traffic is converting into more sales or subscriptions.

-<h4>Benefits for your WordPress Site (know more in [Why GetSocial](http://getsocial.io/why-getsocial "Why GetSocial”)):</h4>
+<h4>For more information check out <a href="http://getsocial.io/why-getsocial">Why GetSocial</a></h4>

+<h3>Why our users love this plug-in</h3>

-<h4>(1) Enable Social Sharing and Increase your SEO ranking</h4>
+<h4>1.
+Enable Social Sharing and Increase your SEO ranking</h4>

-<b>Custom Action Buttons</b>: Create your own sharing buttons, with a customized colorset and the label that fits your needs.
+* **Custom Action Buttons**: Create your own sharing buttons, with unique expressions, sizes, and colors.

-<b>Social Sharing Bar</b>: Define which social networks you want your users to share your content and start understanding their behavior.
+* **Social Sharing Bar**: Define which social networks you want your users to share your content and start understanding their behavior.

-<b>Classic Share Buttons</b>: Upgrade your existing social buttons with a simple snippet that will help you identify your traffic.
+* **Classic Share Buttons**: Upgrade your existing social buttons with a simple snippet that will help you identify your traffic.

-<h4>(2) Collect user data through your share buttons</h4>
+<h4>2.
+Collect user data through your share buttons</h4>

-<b>Users Analytics</b>: Get user data such as name, gender, location, and contact information and see how many visits, pageviews, and actions they have made.
+* **Users Analytics**: Get user data such as name, gender, location, and contact information and see how many visits, page views, and actions they have made.

-<b>Posts Analytics</b>: See how many unique visitors, page views, and shares have taken place in each item.
+* **Posts Analytics**: See how many unique visitors, page views, and shares have taken place in each item.

-<b>Shares Analytics</b>: Understand which social sharing buttons are the most popular and how many leads they are generating.
+* **Shares Analytics**: Understand which social sharing buttons are the most popular and how many leads they are generating.

-<h4>(3) Analyze your data: identify opportunities, influencers and conversions</h4>
+<h4>3.
+Analyze your data: identify opportunities, influencers, and conversions</h4>

-<b>Opportunities</b>: Find out who is most active on each of your product pages and then contact them directly to close the sale.
+* **Opportunities**: Find out who is most active on each of your product pages and then contact them directly to close the sale.

-<b>Influencers</b>: See who is your most influential user and how many leads and conversions they generate for your page.
+* **Influencers**: See who is your most influential user and how many leads and conversions they generate for your page.

-<b>Conversions</b>: Identify which users, products, and sharing buttons are most effective for increasing conversions through social sharing.
+* **Conversions**: Identify which users, products, and sharing buttons are most effective for increasing conversions through social sharing.

-<h4>(4) Engage: Export the data you collected and use it with your current marketing tools</h4>
+<h4>4.
+Engage: Export the data you collected and use it with your current marketing tools</h4>

-A <b>comprehensive list of features</b> can be visited our [Feature List](http://getsocial.io/features “Features”) and if you need any help just [Contact us](http://getsocial.io/contacts/stay-in-touch “Contact us”)
+A **comprehensive list of features** can be seen <a href="http://getsocial.io/features">here</a> and if you need any help or have any questions please feel free to <a href="http://getsocial.io/contacts/stay-in-touch">contact us</a> at any time.

 == Installation ==